renovatebot/renovate/lib/modules/platform/gitlab/readme.md

 The token must have Maintainer permissions in order to perform Automerge.
 To keep using the same GitLab-generated bot user you must [rotate/refresh the Group Access Token](https://docs.gitlab.com/ee/api/group_access_tokens.html#rotate-a-group-access-token) _before_ the token's expiry date.

+We refer to personal access tokens and group access tokens as _access tokens_ in the instructions that follow.

 For real runs, give the access token these scopes:

 - `api`